AlfredHealth

 While many people do not have any symptoms, others may experience a variety of symptoms, including:

-When a person has had the virus for more than six months, this is called chronic Hep C. In some people with chronic Hep C, liver function remains normal or only mildly affected, although most people will have some liver inflammation.
+A Hep C infection which lasts more than six months is called chronic Hep C. Most people with chronic Hep C will have some liver inflammation.
+Sometimes, liver function remains normal or only mildly affected.

 When the liver is inflamed over a long period of time it can develop scar tissue, known as fibrosis.
 Extensive scarring of the liver is called cirrhosis.